 1. To make the sweet chermoula oil, put the olive oil in a pan with the other ingredients and heat gently over a low heat for five minutes, stirring to dissolve the salt and making sure the garlic does not burn.
 Remove from the heat and leave to infuse.

 2. For the soup, heat the olive oil in a large pan.
 Add the onion and cook for five minutes, stirring every so often, until the onions are soft and translucent.
 Add the garlic, harissa paste, cinnamon, cumin and coriander.
-Stir to combine then and this squash, lentils, apricots, salt and stock.
+Stir to combine then add the squash, lentils, apricot, salt and stock.

 3. Reduce the heat to low and cook for 35 to 40 minutes, stirring occasionally, or until the butternut is soft and the lentils cooked.
 Remove from the heat and leave to cool for at least 10 minutes.
 Process in a blender until smooth (you’ll need to do this in batches).